British Car Brands

 Luxury Car Brands

-Luxury cars are especially valued in England, as luxury is not a way of life but super comfort.
-This idea was embodied by engineers in the luxury passenger cars Land Rover, Mini, and Jaguar, which represent this class.
+Luxury cars are especially valued in England, where luxury is not a way of life but super comfort.
+Engineers embodied this idea in the luxury passenger cars Land Rover, Mini, and Jaguar, representing this class.

 Landrover